 Award-winning and innovative photographers are invited to Helsinki to participate in artists talks, workshops and seminars.
-In 2021, the Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre.
+The Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre.
 Gallery Hanaholmen will present a solo exhibition of Swedish photographer Carl-Mikael Ström.
-Helsinki Photo Festival fourth edition will take place July 7th-September 30th, 2021.
+Helsinki Photo Festival fifth edition will take place July 7th-October 2nd, 2022.

 For the group and solo exhibitions the Nordic artists get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.
-The theme in 2021 is Fearless.
+The theme in 2022 is Believe.

 As a part of the Nordic Village exhibition at the Hanaholmen, a Nordic seminar with prominent visual artists, gallerists, photography teachers, photo editors and book publishers will be organised on September 29, 2023 at ANNANTALO – Arts Centre for Centre for Children and Young People.

 The Nordic Village is a talent platform fostered by Helsinki Photo Festival to support emerging and groundbreaking Nordic photographers in Finland and internationally.